-Robinhood is a pioneer and reputable start-up.
+Robinhood is a pioneer.
 It was the first to offer a zero-commission investment platform and continues to expand its product roster.
 You can have every confidence that you’re sending traffic to a trusted merchant.

 There’s no affiliate landing page.
 An affiliate landing page promotes transparency and includes the details about a program.
 Robinhood, or its agency, has yet to create one.
 Therefore, publishers can only learn about the program by searching around.

 The commission rates are subpar.
 Robinhood pays $5 per sign up/lead, which is below the category average.
-Also, it only pays $20 per funded account.
-For example, if your converted user deposits $100,000, your commission will be $20.
+Also, it only pays $20 per funded account, i.e., if your lead deposits $100,000, you’ll receive $20.
 That amount pales in comparison to other financial merchants.
-For instance, Ally Invest pays $25 per lead, whereas Personal Capital pays $100.
+For instance, Ally Invest pays $25 per lead, whereas Personal Capital pays $100 per funded account.

-Reviews are mixed.
-Search for “Robinhood reviews,” and you’ll get a mixed bag of results ranging from one to five stars (out of five).
-Also, referral or affiliate partnerships likely influence some of the high praise.
+Customer feedback is mixed.
+Search for “Robinhood reviews,” and you’ll get a range of results from one to five stars (out of five).
+When Robinhood falls short, it seems to really sink to the bottom.

 Robinhood is reliable until it isn’t.
-Although unplanned downtime is a characteristic of the internet, Robinhood tends to rate poorly in this regard.
+Although unplanned downtime is a characteristic of internet connectivity, Robinhood tends to rate poorly in this regard.
 Outages and glitches are common enough to send its customers sithing.
 For example, it experienced a two-day outage in March 2020, during high market volatility due to the Coronavirus.

-Robinhood’s reputation took a hit.
+Robinhood’s reputation is suspect.
 It was fined for failing to ensure that its customers received the best prices for orders.
-I’m sure Robin Hood wouldn’t have been impressed with Robinhood cheating its customers.
-Although it’s a legitimate company, negative news can hang around and reduce conversion rates.
+Although it’s a legitimate company, negative news can hang around and produce lower conversion rates.

 Robinhood’s competitors have leveled the playing field.
 No trading commissions have become commonplace, which dilutes Robinhood’s primary value proposition.
 Given the rise of other zero-commission platforms, Robinhood’s under pressure to innovate and expand its offerings.

 Can you make $1,000 a month as a Robinhood affiliate?
 It depends.
-If you have a high traffic website in the personal finance/investment space, it’s possible.
+If you have a high traffic website or YouTube channel in the personal finance/investment space, it’s possible.
 If you’re outside of those niches, it’s unlikely that you will make that amount or a significant income.
-Low commission rates and a 30-day cookie will derail your money-making efforts.
+Low commission rates and a 30-day cookie will derail your income prospects.

 Where should Robinhood rank in your marketing activities?
 It should be a low to mid priority.
 Robinhood is a hit with millennials and new investors who want simplicity.
 However, experienced investors and HNWI are likely to flock to household names for reliability and product selection, such as Charles Schwab, TD Ameritrade, Ally Invest, E-TRADE, and Vanguard.
 Secondly, Robinhood’s zero-commission value proposition is no longer a unique selling point.

-Promoting Robinhood could be lucrative.
-However, if your application gets declined, there are plenty of advertisers with more favorable terms and commission rates.
+I’m neither for or against affiliates who want to join Robinhood’s affiliate program because it could be lucrative.
+If your application gets declined, there are plenty of financial merchants with more favorable terms and commission rates.